Syrian army and Russian jets target rebel towns north of Homs

 Syrian state television, quoting a military source, said the army had begun a military operation in the area after heavy air strikes and artillery barrages early on Thursday.

-The Syrian Observatory for Human Rights, a UK-based group which monitors Syria's four-year-old civil war, said at least five civilians and six insurgents had been killed in Teir Malla, about 3 miles (5 km) north of Homs city.
-A resident said at least 25 people were killed including, Rawad al Aksah, a commander of insurgent group Liwaa al-Tawhid.
+The Syrian Observatory for Human Rights, a UK-based group which monitors Syria's four-year-old civil war, said five civilians and six insurgents had been killed in Teir Malla, about 3 miles (5 km) north of Homs city.

 A few miles further north, there were heavy air strikes around the town of Talbiseh and other villages in the area, the Observatory said, as well as fierce clashes on the southern edges of the town and nearby villages.